kounch/vscode_zx/README.md

 The tasks and scripts are designed to deal with text files, with `.bas` extension, and encoded using UTF-8, with windows line endings (CRLF).

+NextBASIC keywords must be written always in uppercase (this offers compatibility with programs that use variable names similar to keywords).

 You can use [unicode block elements](https://en.wikipedia.org/wiki/Block_Elements) which will be automatically converted.
 Also , it is possible to have non-printable characters, using `` ` `` as escape code, and then the desired code, as a decimal or hexadecimal number (in this case preceded by "`x`").
 For example, use `` `16`2`17`6`` or `` `x10`x02`x11`x06`` to send red ink and yellow paper codes.

 A list of Sinclair codes is available [at this link](https://www.worldofspectrum.org/ZXBasicManual/zxmanappa.html).
 For ZX Spectrum Next codes see appendix A, in the official manual.